Your inbox placement, it’s not just if your emails get delivered, it’s if they get delivered to an inbox.

 Blacklisted is when an email service provider (ESP) marks your IP address and puts it on a list that rejects and blocks any emails coming from your company.
 So despite all the hard work you’ve put into your email marketing campaigns, your emails will never get delivered.

-A spam trap is the email addresses used to stop and prohibit any spam from entering their user’s folders.
+A spam trap is an email address used to stop and prohibit any spam from entering their user’s folders.
 An ESP has several spam traps in order to protect the integrity of an inbox and reduce the amount of spam getting delivered.
 If you end up sending to one of these spam traps your emails will never be delivered.
 Which will affect your deliverability score as well as your sender reputation score.

 Sometimes you will find yourself caught in a spam trap because companies buy email lists that have old or outdated email addresses as well as those that could potentially be spam traps.
 When you acquire lists such as these it is imperative that you clean your lists before sending out any emails.
 You can use an email checker service like Emailable, where they can verify your list and give you metrics such as “deliverable” “undeliverable” or “risky”.